candtechsoftware/socialapi/README.md

 ## Other Notes
 I left the debug binary if you would like to run the binary (note it the binary was compiled on a M2 mac so it may not work but running cargo new should work)
+Creating a story throws and error you will need to have a valid `user_id` and same goes with comments must have a valid `story_id`